By David Joel Miller.

-Usually you need to please your immediate boss or supervisor.
+Usually, you need to please your immediate boss or supervisor.
 You also need to keep the “customers” whoever that may be, happy.
-Beyond that you should try to keep good relationship with coworkers but you can’t please everyone all the time.
+Beyond that, you should try to keep good relationships with coworkers but you can’t please everyone all the time.
 Pick who you will need to please and work on that.

 You probably can’t please your boss and your parents and spouse all at the same time.
 Make sure you keep your family out of your work life and your boss out of your home life.

 To the extent you have any control over the work you do and how you do it look for ways to get more done in less time.
 Elaborate filling systems are nice – sort of – but watch out for things that suck up a lot of time and produce no results.
 If the project changes weekly those files may all need to be pitched out next Monday.